eNMS-automation/eNMS/docs/source/inventory/network_creation.md

       be created.
     - In order to visualize the network topology on a map, devices must have geographical coordinates (longitude and latitude).

+!!! note

+    Manual topology changes (editing a Device or Link) might be *overwritten* by any topology import.
+If topology information is updated from an external source of truth, make sure to edit the external source system first.

 ## From an Excel Spreadsheet